|group size||12 travelers maximum|

 |other inclusions||All breakfasts, 4 lunches, 5 dinners.
 Airport arrival transfer.
 Private local Cuban guide throughout.|

 |Day 9||Departure Day|

-The purpose of this itinerary is to give you an idea of the types of activities you will engage in during the tour, however, it may change based on factors such as availability, weather, and to take advantage of spontaneous activities and events.
+The purpose of this itinerary is to give you an idea of the types of activities you will engage in during this tour of Cuba, however, it may change based on factors such as season, availability, and weather.

 Tour requires a minimum of 2 passengers to depart.
 Please do not book international flights to Cuba until the tour is guaranteed.